 – We’re working with the University of Manchester to run career mentoring sessions, undertake portfolio reviews and support students with guidance on ethical communications and careers guidance.

 Back in 2016, Cities of Hope brought sensational street art to the Northern Quarter and raised awareness and income for social causes at the same time.
-We are delighted to be part of the Cities of Hope team for 2018.
-Yet again, some of the biggest names in street art will be coming to Manchester to cast a new light on some of the most challenging issues of our time.
-So far we’ve supported Cities of Hope with a website and we’ll be putting together a promo film in the coming weeks.
-Check them out and support if you can.
+And we were delighted to be part of the Cities of Hope team for 2018.
+Some of the biggest names in street art came to Manchester to cast a new light on some of the most challenging issues of our time.
+We supported Cities of Hope with a website and promo film in the coming weeks – check them out and support if you can.

-It was an honour to be approached to be part of the ‘This is the Place’ book, a creative memorial in response to the attack on Manchester Arena in May 2017.
+It was an honour to be part of the ‘This is the Place’ book, a creative memorial in response to the attack on Manchester Arena in May 2017.
 The book, based around Tony Walsh’s poem, 'This is the Place’, brought the creative community of Manchester together to reflect on the tragedy.
 Each creative was given one line of the poem and the challenge of creating one page of the book.
-Every penny from the book sales will be split equally across three charities: Forever Manchester, We Love Manchester Emergency Fund and The Greater Manchester Mayor’s Homelessness Fund.
+Every penny from the book sales is split equally across three charities: Forever Manchester, We Love Manchester Emergency Fund and The Greater Manchester Mayor’s Homelessness Fund.